GautamGupta/bb-legacy-plugins/bb-scrippets/trunk/readme.txt

 == Screenshots ==

-Shows the a full formatted Scrippet using the Drop Shadow border style.
+1. Shows the a full formatted Scrippet using the Drop Shadow border style.

 == Release Notes ==
+* 1.1   - Added support for bold, italic, and underlined text.
 * 1.0 - Release!

 == References ==